Perspective | Texas seceded from the nation’s power grid. Now it’s paying the price.

 First, the big picture: The grid is shorthand for a collection of technologies owned and operated by thousands of entities — from government agencies to homeowners with rooftop solar panels.
-There are, in the continental United States, three major interconnected systems — one covering everything east of the Rocky Mountains, one for everything west of the Rocky Mountains, one for Texas.
+There are, in the contiguous United States, three major interconnected systems — one covering everything east of the Rocky Mountains, one for everything west of the Rocky Mountains, one for Texas.
 The Eastern Interconnection and the Western Interconnection are made up of multiple grid operators and dozens of smaller networks that serve power needs through continuous coordination, across state lines when necessary.
 In Texas, we have one grid operator, the Electric Reliability Council of Texas (ERCOT), one control area, hundreds of infrastructure owners and lots of coordination to make it work.
 So the casual use of the term “the grid” results in the common misconception that everything is under the control of, say, an electricity czar.
 But in the United States, even the federal government does not have that role.
 When something goes wrong, as happened here this week, it is a mistake to look in one direction for one culpable party.

 Then there’s the Texas picture.
-There are three things to remember: The power system that serves 95 percent of the state is intentionally isolated from the rest of the country; our competitive wholesale power market offers scant incentives for investment in backup power; and Texas generally does not have winter storms like this one.
+There are three things to remember: The power system that serves 95 percent of the state is intentionally isolated from the rest of the country; our competitive wholesale power market offers scant incentives for investment in backup power, and Texas generally does not have winter storms like this one.

 Let’s start 80 years ago.
 During World War II, America needed lots of power to build planes, tanks, bombs and other war materiel.
 Power companies and the federal government alike focused on expanding interconnections among power systems as the fastest and cheapest way to meet defense needs.
 In 1941, Texas investor-owned utilities did their part by connecting into two networks serving the northern and southern parts of the state.
 Congress had already given the Federal Power Commission (now the Federal Energy Regulatory Commission) authority to regulate interstate power sales.
 Texas didn’t have any state level regulation of power companies, and the utilities liked it that way.
 They also didn’t want federal regulation.
 So they were pretty careful to avoid selling or buying power across state lines.
 With two time zones, every type of generating resource and lots of different kinds of customers, Texas utilities were able to achieve economies of scale and power-sharing efficiencies — all within the state’s borders.